SteveOv/debingest/README.md

 }
 ```

-The file/json approach has the benefit that the parameters are persistent
+The use of the json file will allow more complex config to be written and opens
-making it less furstrating and safer to set up complex or large parameter sets
+up the possibility of configs that would be very difficult/fiddly to express on
-than on the command line.
-There is the added benefit that the parameter file
+the command line.
+As it is persistent, it allows the target's pipeline config
-can be stored in a source control or document repository alongside other assets.
+to be retained as an asset.

 There is explicit support for overriding parameter file values with the command
 line.
 The example below shows the quality bitmask in the file above being